alainbindele/NotificamyBackend/README.md

 - Removed keychain database table and related entities
 - Added JWT authentication filter with Auth0 integration
 - Updated security configuration for OAuth2 resource server
-- Added user information endpoint
+- Added TUser information endpoint
 - Updated all API endpoints to work with JWT authentication

 If you're migrating from the previous version, you'll need to: